Government College of Technology, Coimbatore

 Government College of Technology, Coimbatore (GCT) is an autonomous state-funded engineering college located in Coimbatore, Tamil Nadu, India.
 It is affiliated to Anna University.

 History

-Government College of Technology, Coimbatore was founded in 1945 as Arthur Hope College of Technology named after Arthur Hope, Governor of Madras Presidency (1940–46) by G. D. Naidu.
-The College was modelled after the then famous Germany’s technical institutions with inputs by Stoll family and Hermann Weiler.
-Till 1950 the college functioned in Peelamedu, then a suburb of Coimbatore.
+Government College of Technology, Coimbatore was founded in 1945 as Arthur Hope College of Technology, named after Arthur Hope, Governor of Madras Presidency (1940–46) under the patronage of philanthropist G.D.
+Naidu.
+The College was modelled after the then famous Germany’s technical institutions with inputs by the Stoll family and Hermann WeilerIn June 1950, the college moved to the present site of about 45 hectares on Thadagam Road, Coimbatore.
+The main building of the college was inaugurated by President Dr. Sarvepalli Radhakrishnan on October 8, 1959.